 Most families find the co-working space one of the unexpected highlights of being part of Tribe.

 Honestly?
-In practice, the roster rarely feels like a burden — because most Tribe families are already there.
+We foresee that in practice, the roster rarely will feel like a burden — because the aim is for most Tribe families to be already there.

 On any given day, multiple parents are already set up in our co-working space, laptops open, happily present.
 The roster simply formalises what tends to happen naturally — ensuring at least one adult is always accountable for the group.